 Get in touch if there’s others I should add)

-You may well find that these types of places wish to up-sell you to a full central heating solution (great if that’s what you want!), so my recommendation would be to have at least an idea of what you’re wanting (eg: 3 panels for 3 bedrooms; one for a bathroom – and so on) and what your expectations are for it all before approaching anyone like this.
+You may well find that some of these types of places wish to up-sell you to a full central heating solution (great if that’s what you want!), so my recommendation would be to have at least an idea of what you’re wanting (eg: 3 panels for 3 bedrooms; one for a bathroom – and so on) and what your expectations are for it all before approaching anyone like this.

 – Zak, June 2019